open-neuromorphic/snn-book/README.md

 ## What is this about?

-SNNs are biologically-inspired neural networks that use discrete spikes for computation, making them more energy-efficient and expressive than conventional ANNs when deployed on neuromorphic hardware.
-This book bridges theory and practice with interactive examples, guiding you **from fundamentals through training methods to hardware deployment**.
+SNNs are biologically-inspired neural networks that use discrete spikes for computation, making them inherently _sparser_ and highly _energy-efficient_ than conventional Artificial Neural Networks (ANNs) when deployed on neuromorphic hardware.
+This book bridges _theory_ and _practice_ with _interactive_ examples, guiding you **from fundamentals through training methods to hardware deployment**.

-**Topics covered:**
+#### Topics covered:
 1. **Foundations**: Theoretical introduction to SNNs
 2. **Training**: Implementing and training SNNs in Python
 3. **Hardware**: Running SNNs on neuromorphic chips

+#### Prerequisites:
-Prerequisites: Basic calculus and linear algebra.
+Basic calculus and linear algebra.

 ## Contributing